Ntombizakhona/CloudGlossary/AutoScaling/Theory.md

 5. How AutoScaling Works
 6. Putting It All Together With An Analogy: Coffee Shop

+### Hands On

+1. Configure AutoScaling
+2. Create Launch Template
+3. Terminate an Instance

 ### Cloud Glossary Terms Mentioned in this Article

 1. Cloud Provider